liveahero-wiki/liveahero-wiki.github.io/_events/2411BattleShip.md

 ## Event Preview

-The Estebolta Urban Fleet is about to enter war!
+The Estevolta Urban Fleet is about to enter war!

 On the oceanic planet Muirauqa IV, a proxy war over trade routes, known as the Fishing War, is about to begin.